 For more information, call 352.273.8740

-The UF Health Interstitial Lung Disease (ILD) Clinic is held every Thursday from 1 – 5 p.m. in the UF Health Medical Plaza building, 2000 SW Archer Road, Gainesville, FL 32610.
+The UF Health Interstitial Lung Disease (ILD) Clinic is held every Tuesday and Friday from 8a.m. – 5 p.m. in the UF Health Medical Plaza building, 2000 SW Archer Road, Gainesville, FL 32610.
 We are located on the 3rd Floor in the Internal Medicine and Medical Specialties Clinic.

 During Your Visit

-The UF Health Interstitial Lung Disease (ILD) Clinic on Tuesdays from 1 – 5 p.m. in the UF Health Medical Plaza building, 2000 SW Archer Road, Gainesville, FL 32610.
-We are located on the 3rd Floor in the Internal Medicine and Medical Specialties Clinic.
+The UF Health Interstitial Lung Disease (ILD) clinics are held on Tuesdays & Fridays from 8 – 5 p.m. in the UF Health Medical Plaza building, 2000 SW Archer Road, Gainesville, FL 32610.
+We are located on the 3rd Floor in the Internal Medicine and Medical Specialties Clinic

 What to bring: